This article describes how to configure custom Traffic Policies on a DNA.

 - Order: Allows you to attribute a numerical value to the rule.
 Rules are processed sequentially based on the order value, with the lowest value representing the highest priority (1, 2, 3, etc.).
 In the example shown in Figure 3, two rules are blocking and allowing the same IP address; the block rule has an order value of 1, and the allow rule has an order value of 2.
 When the rule is applied to traffic, the block rule will take precedence due to its order value.

-- Name: Allows you to a name for the rule.
+- Name: In this field, you can specify a name for the rule.

-- Incoming Port(s): Allows you to enter the incoming port or port range this rule will use.
+- Incoming Port(s): Enter the incoming port or port range this rule will use.
 For example, incoming traffic using port 80.
 The rule will apply to all ports if the field is blank.

-- Protocol: Allows you to define the traffic type the rule applies to.
-Select TCP, UDP, or Both.
+- Protocol: This menu lets you define the traffic type the rule applies to.
+You can select from the following options:

-- Delete: Pressing the X button will delete the rule.
+- Delete: Press the X button to delete the rule.